Colorado Stun Gun Laws

 Colorado Springs Stun Gun Charges Defense Attorneys

-If you or a loved one has been accused of a stun gun offense or another weapons charge in Colorado, contact the Colorado Springs criminal defense attorneys at Anaya & Chadderdon, P.C.
+If you or a loved one has been accused of a stun gun offense or another weapons charge in Colorado Springs, contact the Colorado Springs stun gun defense attorneys at Anaya & Chadderdon, P.C.
 As former prosecutors with decades of criminal trial experience, we are highly effective at anticipating the prosecution’s tactics to craft strong, strategic defense cases for all types of weapons cases.
+Reach out today for a free consultation.